willihamer/ProductsCrudRedux/README.md

 # Personal budget

-This is a Products CRUD application, created with  React JS, Redux, internal rest API, Axios, react router, and also some fun stuff with sweet alert.
+This is a Products CRUD application, created with  React JS, Redux, internal rest API (Json Server), Axios, react router, and also some fun stuff with sweet alert.

 ## DEMO